IoT Central integration and extension guide

 Built-in features of IoT Central you can use to extract business value include:

-Configure dashboards and views:
+Dashboards and views:

 An IoT Central application can have one or more dashboards that operators use to view and interact with the application.
 You can customize the default dashboard and create specialized dashboards: